-For Control Panel users, the TOE controls access to Control Panel applications using Permission Sets and, optionally, sign-in methods (authentication databases).
+For Control Panel users, the TOE controls access to Control Panel applications (e.g., Print) using Permission Sets and, optionally, sign-in methods (authentication databases).
 Permission Sets act as User Roles to determine if the user can perform a function controlled by permissions.